• Skip to primary navigation

 Chocolate chips: Use regular or mini chocolate chips or chopped chocolate.
 Use Semi-sweet, white chocolate, or dark chocolate chips.

-Doneness: Keep in mind the brownies will continue to cook slightly when out of the oven, so do not over bake them.
+Don’t overmix or overbake: Stop mixing as soon as all the dry ingredients are incorporated.
+Keep in mind the brownies will continue to cook slightly when out of the oven, so do not over bake them.

 Nutrition